 Verify that the Update Services service, IIS and SQL are running on the server.
 If the problem persists, try restarting IIS, SQL, and the Update Services Service.

-And sometimes clients checking for Windows Updates would quickly error out with a code
+Sometimes clients checking for Windows Updates would quickly error out with a code

-How to improve Windows Server Update Services (WSUS) availability #
+How to improve Windows Server Update Services (WSUS) availability

 To improve WSUS availability, you need to increase IIS Private Memory Limit.
 The default limit is set to 1843200KB.
-And when an IIS worker process uses more than 2GB WSUS crashes and the problem occurs.
+And when an IIS worker process uses more than 2GB, WSUS crashes and the problem occurs.

-Change Private Memory Limit (KB) to a higher number that fits your server specifications or simply
+Increase Private Memory Limit (KB) to a higher number that fits your server specifications or simply

 0, which means no limit, instead of the hard-coded 1843200.
 Follow this path to find the setting:

 Internet Information Services (IIS) Manager → Server → Application Pools → Select “WSUSPool” → Actions Advanced → Recycling → change “Private Memory Limit (KB)”.